hongtaowu67/container_imagine/README.md

 [Hongtao Wu](https://hongtaowu67.github.io/), [Gregory Chirikjian](https://me.jhu.edu/faculty/gregory-s-chirikjian/)

-Container Imagination is a method to enable robot to imagine the containability affordance of an unseen object.
+Container Imagination is a method to enable robot to imagine the open containability affordance of an unseen object.
 With the understanding of the containability, the robot is able to identify whether the object is able to contain materials (e.g., M&M candies!) and pour a cup of the material into the object if it is identified as an open container.

 * [Paper on IEEE Xplore](https://ieeexplore.ieee.org/document/9269438)
 * [Paper on arxiv](https://arxiv.org/abs/2008.02321)
 * [Project Page & Video Results](https://chirikjianlab.github.io/realcontainerimagination/)

-If you have any questions or find any bugs, please let me know: hwu67[at]jhu[dot]edu
+If you have any questions or find any bugs, please let me know: <hwu67@jhu.edu>

 - [ ] Need to add video